-Then Storm Dennis brought flooding to Pontypridd, causing major damage to community ventures Clwb-y-Bont and Pete’s shop as well as many houses along the Taff and Rhondda rivers.
+Then Storm Dennis brought flooding to Pontypridd, causing major damage to community ventures Clwb-y-Bont and Pete’s shop as well as to many houses along the Taff and Rhondda rivers.

 And then the Covid19 virus hit.

 In the early days there were empty shelves in the shops where the pasta and toilet rolls were situated — something I have only seen in Cuba.
-Like that country there were also the appearance of resellers.
+Like that country there was also the appearance of resellers.
 A couple of men turned up in Pontrhydyfendigaid village shop wanting to buy three sacks of potatoes, which was the whole stock, in order to resell in Gloucester.
 Near Bala local youths became vigilantes, blocking a road to stop owners from reaching their second-homes.
 A woman who had broken her arm was told by her GP on no account should she go into Bronglais hospital.
 Instead she was given instructions on how to make her own splint.
 Someone I know had to travel all the way up to Bangor to drop off a key for a flat offered to a key worker.
 But since there was no hospitality available had to drive straight and could only take sandwiches and a flask as refreshments.

-Early on I had a light cough and a tight chest but no temperature (probably mild hay fever), but because relatives from Italy had visited the beginning of February my work sent me straight home.
+Early on I had a light cough and a tight chest but no temperature (probably mild hay fever), but because relatives from Italy had visited at the beginning of February my work sent me straight home.
 A few days later and everyone in my workplace was working from home.
 Luckily nobody was furloughed or made redundant.
 On the whole it has suited me.
-I’ve avoided the daily commute and am lucky to be able to exercise by taking walks in the countryside nearby.
+I’ve avoided the daily commute and am lucky to be able to exercise by taking walks in the countryside near by.
 When the weather is fine I can take the laptop out into the garden.

-In my house, we have cut down shopping visits to once a fortnight (sometimes once a week) wearing gloves and home-made mask and trying to keep two metre distance from other shoppers some of whom just don’t get it.
+In my house, we have cut down shopping visits to once a fortnight (sometimes once a week) wearing gloves and home-made mask and trying to keep a two-metre distance from other shoppers some of whom just don’t get it.
 It also involves more sorting into separate bags at the till.
 One bag for things to be quarantined for three days, one for vegetables which might go off, one for fridge items to be quarantined, one for freezer stuff including several loaves of bread.
 Milk bottles we disinfect for a minute.

 I have enlisted as a rainbow doorstep volunteer to help vulnerable families and set up a donation point to help stock up the local food bank.
 There is a single father with three children who has been made redundant and the universal credit hasn’t been sorted.
 To people like him it has been a godsend.
 I have also been organising live streams of jazz and acoustic items for the Clwb-y-bont lockdown sessions so we keep live music going.

-The estate where i live has become a lot more sociable and friendly.
-There is a house nearby who keep chickens who have an honesty box for people to buy eggs.
+The estate where I live has become a lot more sociable and friendly.
+There is a house near by who keep chickens, who have an honesty box for people to buy eggs.
 When the hens haven’t laid they put shop-bought ones instead.
-A book swapping box has been set up.
+A book-swapping box has been set up.

 Initially, people seem to have given Boris Johnson the benefit of the doubt.
 But the more you look at it the government’s record has been disastrous.
-He didn’t take the situation seriously enough believed that the Brits wouldn’t take kindly to the government telling them to isolate.
+He didn’t take the situation seriously enough and believed that the Brits wouldn’t take kindly to the government telling them to isolate.
 The result was that the UK has the second worst death rate as percentage of population in the world.
-If you look at the excess deaths the UK comes out equally as bad.
+If you look at the excess deaths the UK comes out as equally bad.

 This despite Britain having a lot of advantages.
 As an island it was easier to close borders, it was less interconnected than countries like Belgium and had far more warning than countries like Italy and Spain.
-Factors the UK like the nuclear-family structure and isolated living conditions would have hampered the spread of the virus.
-Ireland had its first cases about same time as the UK but has had half the death rate the UK has.
+Factors in the UK like the nuclear-family structure and isolated living conditions would have hampered the spread of the virus.
+Ireland had its first cases at about the same time as the UK but has had half the death rate the UK has.
 So without doubt the UK has dealt with this issue really badly.

 The UK government has also been abysmal in dealing with the devolved nations and the city mayors.
-Though health and education are both devolved issues, they weren’t even invited to the cobra meetings and the Welsh track and trace program was put back considerably after apparently being gazumped by the UK government with the Roche contract.
+Though health and education are both devolved issues, they weren’t even invited to the COBR meetings and the Welsh track and trace program was put back considerably after apparently being gazumped by the UK government with the Roche contract.
 Companies who made protective gear were told to prioritize Public Health England.
 Lack of communication of the UK government before announcing changes in policy and not contacting the devolved governments has been the norm.

 The devolved governments have dealt with the pandemic reasonably well given the circumstances, having the lowest death rate of the UK.
 And the polls reflect this fact with both Nicola Sturgeon and Mark Drakeford having high personal ratings and even people in England saying that they had done things much better than the UK government.

 It has also been significant that a policies like austerity have been thrown out of the window and ideas like Universal Basic Income and the New Deal policies have become mainstream.
 But on the downside politicians are already talking about bailing out the aviation industry and a return to normality, whereas it would be good to take the opportunity to insist on a green transition.
-Boris has just announced a major road building program which really isn’t what we should be concentrating on.
+Boris has just announced a major road-building programme which really isn’t what we should be concentrating on.
 If we don’t tackle climate change then the Covid crisis will be nothing to what we have to face in the future.